animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Many other aspects of the SDG’s Repository infrastructure extension may be customized as well.
+Many other aspects of the SDG's Repository infrastructure extension may be customized as well.
 See the [`@EnableGemfireRepositories`](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/repository/config/EnableGemfireRepositories.html)
 Javadoc for more details on all configuration settings.